chrisjbryant/errant/readme.md

 1. `parallel_to_m2.py`

      Extract and classify edits from parallel sentences automatically.
 This is the simplest annotation script, which requires an original text file, a corrected text file and an output filename.
 The original and corrected text file must have one sentence per line and be word tokenized.
 	 Example:
 	 ```
 	 python3 parallel_to_m2.py -orig <orig_file> -cor <cor_file> -out <out_m2>
 	 ```

 2. `m2_to_m2.py`

      This is a more sophisticated version of `parallel_to_m2.py` that operates on an m2 file instead of parallel text files.
 This makes it easier to process multiple sets of corrections simultaneously.
-You must specify whether you want to use auto or gold edits: `-auto` will extract and classify everything automatically, while `-gold` will only classify the existing edits.
+In addition to an input m2 file, you must also specify whether you want to use gold or auto edits: `-gold` will only classify the existing edits, while `-auto` will extract and classify edits automatically.
+In both settings, uncorrected edits and noops are preserved in the original input file.
      Example:
 	 ```
 	 python3 m2_to_m2.py {-auto|-gold} m2_file -out <out_m2>
 	 ```

 3. `compare_m2.py`

      This is the script to evaluate a hypothesis m2 file against a reference m2 file.
 The default behaviour evaluates the hypothesis overall in terms of correction.
 The `-cat {1,2,3}` flag is used to evaluate error types at increasing levels of granularity while the `-ds` or `-dt` flag is used to evaluate in terms of span-based or token-based detection (i.e. ignoring the correction).
 All scores are presented in terms of Precision, Recall and F-score (default: F0.5), and counts for True Positives (TP), False Positives (FP) and False Negatives (FN) are also shown.
 	 Examples:
 	 ```
      python3 compare_m2.py -hyp <hyp_m2> -ref <ref_m2>
      python3 compare_m2.py -hyp <hyp_m2> -ref <ref_m2> -cat {1,2,3}